English Language Learning

 The No Child Left Behind Act of 2001 (NCLB) defines parental involvement as regular, two-way, and meaningful communication between parents and schools to ensure that parents are full partners in their children's educational experience.

-The vision of the Secretary of Education and the Director of the Office of English Language Acquisition, Language Enhancement and Academic Achievement for Limited English Proficient Students (OELA) is that parents, community organizations, and governmental agencies will work together to make sure that no child is left behind.
+The vision of the Secretary of Education and the Director of the Office of English Language Acquisition (OELA) is that parents, community organizations, and governmental agencies will work together to make sure that no child is left behind.
+Visit the U.S. Dept. of Education's Family and Community Engagement site for more information.

 The OELA Parent Involvement Specialist maintains an on-going, working relationship with his counterparts in other program offices, particularly those offices that specifically address parent involvement under NCLB.
 This includes the Office of Educational Partnerships and Family Involvement; the Office of Elementary and Secondary Education; the Office for Civil Rights; the Office of Safe and Drug Free Schools; and the Center for Faith-Based and Community Initiatives.